 You've probably already written your book, but it may not be formatted properly.
 We now have Free Templates for Microsoft Word, Word Perfect, Open Office, Pages or just about any other word processor.
 Download and use these to format your files properly.

 Once you've finished the WRITING of your book, you've got to put it into a reader-friendly format.
 The following is instructions for setting up the most standard size and format.
 If you've got a specific book layout already in mind, that's great.
-You can still look over these instructions and taylor them to fit your preferred format.
+You can still look over these instructions and tailor them to fit your preferred format.

 The most common size is 5.5" wide x 8.5" tall with margins of 0.75" on all 4 sides.
 And since most writers use Microsoft Word, we'll use that in our examples.
 For other programs, the steps should be very similar to the following self-publishing tips.

 Open your book file, go to File > Page Setup ... and hit the "Paper" tab.
 Change the paper size to "letter half" if it's available, or just manually change Width to 5.5" and Height to 8.5".
 A little lower on the same "Paper" tab, make sure this is applied to "Whole Document".